rk23/tdgo/README.md

 # TDGO

-Go library for interacting with the TD Ameritrade API.
+Go SDK for interacting with the TD Ameritrade API.
 Includes service to handle negotiating OAuth tokens.

 Under heavy development as a personal project but free to use if you find it helpful.